vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 The Polynomial Identity Language (or PIL) is especially designed for the zkProver, because almost all state machines express computations in terms of polynomials.
 State transitions in state machines must therefore satisfy computation-specific polynomial identities.

-All PIL codes, in the zkProver's state machines, form the very DNA of the verifier code.

 Recall that the aim of this project is creating the most effective solution to the Blockchain Trilemma; Privacy, Secure and Scalable.
 And its context is that of an efficient Zero-Knowledge Commitment Scheme.
 Since the most secure and efficient commitment schemes are the Polynomial Commitment Schemes, it was expedient to translate computations into some polynomial language, where verification boils down to testing whether execution satisfies certain polynomial identities.

+All PIL codes, in the zkProver's state machines, therefore form the very DNA of the verifier code.

-These two languages, zkASM and PIL, were designed mindful of prospects for broader adoption outside Polygon Hermez.
+These two languages, zkASM and PIL, were designed mindful of prospects for broader adoption outside Polygon zkEVM.